Keeping you safe

-In the event we are unable to contact an individual prior to attendance at the centre, we ask that all patients and visitors complete a screening questionnaire in the centre on arrival.
+In the event we are unable to contact an individual prior to attendance at the centre, we ask that all patients complete a screening questionnaire in the centre on arrival.
 Please follow the government guidance closely and do not come into a centre if you or anyone in your household have the following symptoms:

 - A high temperature – including feeling hot to touch on your chest or back

 - A new, continuous cough – for more than an hour, or three or more coughing episodes within 24 hours (or a worse cough than usual if you normally have a cough)

 - A loss or change to your sense of smell or taste – this means you’ve noticed you cannot smell or taste anything, or things smell or taste different to normal

 Please notify the centre by phone if your circumstances change before or during treatment.
 Your care plan will be discussed with your consultant to ensure we can continue your care in the safest way.

 On arrival to our centres, all visitors, including staff and patients, will be asked to wash their hands or use alcohol hand rub.

 We use a thermometer to record your temperature on arrival.
 If your temperature is less than 37.8◦C, you will be asked to complete a screening questionnaire.
 If you answer no to all questions you will be given a fluid-resistant, surgical mask to wear and can continue to your scheduled appointment.

 If your temperature is greater than 37.8◦C (or you answer yes to any of the screening questions) but you are feeling well, you will be asked to go home and self-isolate for ten days.
 We will contact your consultant to make a plan for your treatment.